alex1ozr/LearnDotNet/Interviews/Questions.DotNet_en.md

     - What is string interning?
 2. GetHashCode.
 What it is, what it for, Which requirements
 3. What's immutable? what's for?
+4. Immutable collections and thread-safe collections, what's the difference?

 ### .NET
 1. [out/ ref/ in](https://www.pluralsight.com/guides/csharp-in-out-ref-parameters)